 - Stealing or borrowing money to afford drugs.

-Noticing any of these signs or symptoms in yourself or a loved one points to a drug addiction problem, which exemplifies the urgent need for a supportive addiction recovery program such as Above It All.
+Noticing any of these signs or symptoms in yourself or a loved one points to a substance abuse problem, which exemplifies the urgent need for a supportive addiction drug rehabilitation program such as Above It All Treatment in California.

 Treatment for Drug Addiction